 Once you have gathered all of the information, you are ready to put everything together and decide upon the best model for the wireless network in your community.
 Based on the results of your external and internal analyses, you must refine your mission and service offerings.
 All of the factors that you researched in the preceding steps come into play when determining your overall strategy.
-It is essential to employ a model that capitalizes on opportunities and works within the constraints of the local environment.
+It is essential to employ a model that capitalises on opportunities and works within the constraints of the local environment.

 To do this, you must often find innovative solutions to attain sustainability.
 By exploring several examples and discussing the components of the models implemented in those instances, you will better understand how to arrive at an appropriate model.

 In the distant jungles of the Democratic Republic of Congo, there is a rural hospital in a village called Vanga in the province of Bandundu.
 It is so remote that patients travel for weeks to get there often through a combination of travel by foot and by river.

 This village, founded by Baptist missionaries in 1904, has served as a hospital for many years.

 Although it is extremely remote, it is renowned for being an excellent facility and has had the support of German and American missionaries who have kept this facility in operation.

-In 2004, a project sponsored by USAID established a telecenter in this village to help improve education in this isolated community; this Internet facility was also heavily used by the educated class in the community - the hospital's staff.
-The center had been a great boon to the community, offering access to the world's knowledge and even providing consultation with distant colleagues in Switzerland, France and Canada.
-The center required near total subsidization to operate and cover its costs, and funding was to end by 2006.
-Although the center added great value to the community, it did have some shortcomings, primarily technical, economic, and political issues that limited its sustainability.
+In 2004, a project sponsored by USAID established a telecentre in this village to help improve education in this isolated community; this

+Internet facility was also heavily used by the educated class in the community - the hospital's staff.

+The centre had been a great boon to the community, offering access to the world's knowledge and even providing consultation with distant colleagues in Switzerland, France and Canada.

+The centre required near total subsidisation to operate and cover its costs, and funding was to end by 2006.

+Although the centre added great value to the community, it did have some shortcomings, primarily technical, economic, and political issues that limited its sustainability.

 A study was commissioned to consider options for its future.

-After reviewing the center's cost structure, it was determined that it needed to cut its costs and look for new ways to increase its revenues.
-The largest expenses were electricity and Internet access; therefore, creative models needed to be constructed to reduce the telecenter's costs and provide access in a way that was sustainable.
+After reviewing the centre's cost structure, it was determined that it needed to cut its costs and look for new ways to increase its revenues.

+The largest expenses were electricity and Internet access; therefore, creative models needed to be constructed to reduce the telecentre's costs and provide access in a way that was sustainable.

-Figure 10.1: Shared Internet over wireless
+Figure ES 1: Shared Internet over wireless

-In this instance, a traditional VSAT was used for connectivity.
-However, this model provided a unique way of accommodating local community groups' limited ability to pay for Internet services.
-Various organizations in the community share Internet access through a wireless network; they also share the costs associated with that connection.
-This model functions well due to specific conditions - namely an awareness and understanding of the value of the Internet among key community members, the necessary resources to support Internet access, and a regulatory system that permits wireless sharing.
-In Vanga, several organizations, including a hospital, a pharmacy, several missionary groups, a community resource center, and some non-profit organizations, have a need for Internet access and the means to pay for it.
-This arrangement enables the network of organizations to have a higher quality connection at a lower cost.
-Additionally, one organization in the village has the capacity and willingness to manage several aspects of the network's operations, including the billing and payment collection, technical maintenance and general business operations of the entire network.
-Therefore, this model works well in Vanga because it has been tailored to meet community demand and leverage local economic resources.
+In this instance, a traditional VSAT had been used for connectivity.
+However, there was a unique way of accommodating local community groups' limited ability to pay for Internet services.
+Various organisations in the community shared this Internet access through a local wireless network; this meant that they also shared the costs associated with the VSAT connection and local wireless network.
+This model led to greater sustainability for everyone.
+In Vanga, several organisations, including a hospital, a pharmacy, several missionary groups, a community resource centre, and some non-profit organisations, had a need for Internet access and the means to pay for it.
+This arrangement enabled the network of organisations to have a higher quality connection at a lower cost.
+Additionally, one organisation in the village had the capacity and willingness to manage several aspects of the network's operations, including the billing and payment collection, technical maintenance and general business operations of the entire network.

+Therefore, this model worked well in Vanga because it had been tailored to meet community demand and leverage local economic resources.

-Figure 10.2: DakNet's roaming access point
+Figure ES 2: DakNet's roaming access point